about NEXPLANON

 No. NEXPLANON does not contain estrogen.

-NEXPLANON is over 99% effective (less than 1 pregnancy per 100 women who used NEXPLANON for 1 year) at preventing pregnancy, and you don’t have to remember to take it every day.
+NEXPLANON is over 99% effective (less than 1 pregnancy per 100 women who used NEXPLANON for 1 year) at preventing pregnancy.
 NEXPLANON is one of the most effective forms of birth control available.

-Your healthcare provider can remove the implant at any time within the 3-year period.
+A trained healthcare professional can remove the implant at any time within the 3-year period.
 You may become pregnant as early as the first week after removal of the implant.
-If you do not want to get pregnant after your healthcare provider removes the NEXPLANON implant, you should start another birth control method immediately.
+If you do not want to get pregnant after removal of the NEXPLANON implant, you should start another birth control method, such as condoms, immediately.

 The most common side effect of NEXPLANON is a change in your normal menstrual bleeding pattern.
-In studies, one out of ten women stopped using the implant because of an unfavorable change in their bleeding pattern.
+In studies, 1 in 10 women stopped using the implant because of an unfavorable change in their bleeding pattern.
 Your period may be longer or shorter, or you may have no bleeding at all.
 The time between periods may vary, and you may also have spotting in between periods.

-Your healthcare provider will help you determine when to have NEXPLANON inserted.
-The timing will depend upon whether you are currently using birth control and which method you are using.
+Your healthcare professional/doctor will help you determine when to have NEXPLANON inserted.
+The timing will depend on whether you are currently using birth control and which method you are using.
 You should not use NEXPLANON if you are pregnant or think you may be pregnant.

-NEXPLANON can be removed at any time by your healthcare provider during the 3-year period, but must be removed by the end of the third year.
+NEXPLANON can be removed at any time by a trained healthcare professional in a minor surgical procedure during the 3-year period, but must be removed by the end of the third year.
 For more information about how to get NEXPLANON removed, click here.

 using NEXPLANON